 This section presents the Implementation Program (Program) for the Plan.
-The District's Program addresses water resources and programmatic issues discussed in Section 2 and applies the goals, policies, and strategies addressed in Section 3.
-The District's Program consists of administrative and managerial efforts, coordination, studies, programs, capital improvement projects (CIPs), and funding mechanisms to successfully execute the Plan.
+The District's Program addresses water resources and programmatic issues discussed in Section 2 and applies the goals, policies, and strategies address in Section 3.
+The District's Program consists of administrative and managerial efforts, coordination, studies, programs, capital improvement projects (CIP), and funding mechanisms to successfully execute the Plan.
 Each element is described below.
 The Program schedule and budget are presented in Table 4-1.
-This Program was updated in 2022 after several studies and CIPs were completed, and the amended Program comprises the years 2023 through 2027.
+Since this Plan was not completed in time for the 2017 budgeting cycle, this Program begins in 2018 and ends in 2027.
 The Program's estimated impacts on residents and local government are presented in the next section.
 The District will review the implementation program every two years, at minimum.